alramalho/acme_stores/README.md

 docker-compose up
 ```

+Please make sure you have `docker` and `docker-compose` installed.

 The frontend app will be accessible through `localhost:8080` and the backend app through `localhost:7000`

+As soon as you start it backend will start the async job of importing information.
+This may take a few seconds
+before its visible in the frontend. (<1min)

 ### Design decisions
 - No "hard" documentation